phstc/sidekiq-statsd/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

+    gem "statsd-ruby"
     gem "sidekiq-statsd"

 And then execute: